 A period of investigating the possible alternative approaches led Vintage Cloud to Clarifai and its artificially intelligent visual recognition system – which, in effect, can take the place of a human being viewing all the footage in its entirety while frantically taking notes.

 “We found the tagged results amazing,” says Peter Englesson, CEO of Vintage Cloud.
-“The Clarifai vision recognition found objects that human eyes would never have found, especially not in real time.
+“The Clarifai computer vision recognition found objects that human eyes would never have found, especially not in real time.
 The results were stunning – even though much of our footage consists of “vintage” images, those items that you can’t find in today’s world.
 Take something like helmets, for example.
 Helmet design has changed radically over the last hundred years – but Clarifai AI is able to identify helmets from 1920 up to today.
 That’s astonishing.”

 “Clarifai’s visual recognition AI can understand concepts with better-than-human accuracy in many cases.
 For example, the accuracy for “helmet” is fantastic even though the design of helmets has changed radically over time from the early 20th century until today.”